-Furthermore, check social media platforms using similar keywords.
+Furthermore, check social media using similar keywords.
 This will tell you more about who they work with and what kind of response they receive.
 It will be hard to know the ROI but you’ll be able to gauge the popularity of their program through social media.
 Plus, you can even check reviews online to know what experts think of the program.

 #2 Think of a Commission Rate

 Affiliate commissions largely depend on the niche and can be as high as 30 percent with some companies even offering more.
 In most cases, the more expensive or rare a product, the higher the commission.
 Whereas, companies that offer day-to-day items usually have a low rate.
-Still, you must offer a competitive rate so that affiliates have a reason to choose you over competitors.
+Still, you must offer a competitive rate so that affiliates have a reason to choose you over someone else.